 Duties may include but are not limited to:

-Provide to the ORCHESTRA in a timely manner legible and complete draft programs that adhere to budget parameters.
-These programs are to be vetted with the Director of Orchestra and Hall Operations and then submitted to the Director of Orchestra and Hall Operations for final approval.
+- Assist in the preparation of budgets by providing information regarding music, extra musicians, instruments and rehearsal orders.
+These programs are to be vetted with the Director of Orchestra and Hall Operations and then submitted to the Music Director and Executive Director for final approval.

-Assistant Conductor agrees to furnish as necessary a reasonable quantity of publicity materials, including updated photographs and biographical data or make himself/herself available to have such publicity materials developed by the orchestra.
+Associate Conductor agrees to furnish as necessary a reasonable quantity of publicity materials, including updated photographs and biographical data or make himself/herself available to have such publicity materials developed by the orchestra.

-The Assistant Conductor will conduct Youth Concerts, Pops, special and family programs, outreach runouts and summer concerts.
-The successful candidate will also serve as cover conductor when not on the podium, be an active participant at the BPO Education Committee meetings, participate in auditions, be involved in season planning, public speaking, pre-concert lectures, media relations and writing as needed.
+Community Engagement, for both the classical and Pops series when not on the podium, be an active participant at the BPO Education Committee meetings, participate in auditions, be involved in season planning, public speaking, preconcert lectures, media relations and writing as needed.

-Candidates should submit:
+Interested candidates should submit:

 - Current resume and cover letter